SUBMISSION OF MANUSCRIPT

 It must be declared by the authors.

 The contribution of each author should be given in the manuscript immediately after acknowledgment/conclusion.

 All the manuscripts should be submitted in clear and concise English.
 As a reference for spelling and hyphenation, the Oxford English dictionary should be used.
 The authors are advised to check all the grammatical mistakes before submission.

 - Please use Calibri font size 12 for the content of the manuscript and Constantia font size 14 for the title of the manuscript.

 - Do not break words at the ends of the lines.

 - Use the TAB key, not the spacebar when indenting paragraphs or separating columns in tables.

 Please supply manuscripts as editable text files (Preferably Microsoft Word documents), and make sure that the manuscript file is anonymized as the journal applies a double-blind peer-review process.

-The International Journal of Pharmacognosy and Chemistry (IJPC) is in favor of Open Access policies, and we will be licensing the manuscripts of the IJPC with the Creative Commons (CC) BY-NC 4.0.
-The IJPC allows readers to read, download, print, search or share with the research data for non-commercial purposes.
+The International Journal of Health care and Biological Sciences (IJHCBS) is in favor of Open Access policies, and we will be licensing the manuscripts of the IJHCBS with the Creative Commons (CC) BY-NC 4.0.
+The IJHCBS allows readers to read, download, print, search, or share with the research data for non-commercial purposes.